xl0g/Graal-Reborn/README.md

 # Graal Reborn

-A real-time multiplayer game written in Go with Ebiten.
+A real-time multiplayer game written in Go with Ebiten inspired by Graal Online Classic.
 Runs natively on Linux and in the browser (WebAssembly).

 ---